 When using the leave described in this bulletin, employees will be asked to provide the following information depending upon the basis for the requested leave on forms provided by DPM.
-Supervisors may request further documentation of the information provided.
+Employees should provide this information orally or in writing as soon as practicable, and supervisors may request further documentation of the information provided.